8 common questions about credit cards answered

 3. What do I need to apply for a credit card?

-• The addresses you’ve been living at for the last three years
+• Your address for the last 3 years

 • Details of other credit cards if you’re planning to transfer a balance